 Below is a list of treatments available for psoriasis.

 Topical medications include:

 - other forms of medication that are applied to the skin’s surface

 The most commonly used topical treatments for psoriasis contain steroids.
 These treatments are used to decrease inflammation, relieve itching, and block skin cell production.

 - coal tar and anthralin

 - salicylic acid

 These medications affect the entire body as opposed to just the skin.
 They can be taken orally or by injection.
 The most commonly used systemic medications include:

 Systemic medications are often effective even when used on their own.
 However, they’re associated with side effects that range from mild to severe.

 This type of light therapy involves consistent use of ultraviolet light on the skin.
-It’s performed either under medical supervision or at home using a phototherapy technique that a certified dermatologist recommends.
+It’s performed either under medical supervision or at home using a light unit designed for home use that a certified dermatologist recommends.